ds4dm/ZERO/docs/support_files/tutorials/NASP.rst

             << epec.getValLeadFollPoly(1, 1, i) << ")\n";
     });

-For your convenience, the entire example source code is given below.
+The entire example source code is as follows:

 .. code-block:: c